 The Full Range of Advanced Knee Care in Columbus, North Vernon, Seymour & Greensburg

-Our specialty-trained and fellowship-trained knee doctors will help you identify the cause of your pain, using imaging and other tools, and will review your treatment options.
-These options can span from nonsurgical solutions, like platelet-rich plasma (PRP), stem cell, and ultrasound-guided injections as well as physical therapy and knee bracing, to arthroscopic repairs and total knee replacement surgery.
+Our specialty-trained and fellowship-trained knee doctors will help you identify the cause of your pain, using MRI and X-ray imaging and other tools, and will review your treatment options.
+These options can span from nonsurgical solutions, like orthobiologics and ultrasound-guided injections as well as physical therapy and knee bracing, to arthroscopic repairs and total knee replacement surgery.

 For more serious conditions, such as osteoarthritis, our surgeons offer state-of-the-art special surgery techniques and minimally invasive procedures to keep you moving.
 There are various types of knee surgery, and the most common one is knee replacement, or knee arthroplasty.